Commercial Truck Financing: How It Works and Where to Find Lenders

 Best for: Mid-sized to large companies that prefer commercial truck leases

-CIT Bank offers commercial truck leases for mid- or large-sized trucking companies needing to finance new or used vehicles.
+CIT offers commercial truck leases for mid- or large-sized trucking companies needing to finance new or used vehicles.
 CIT creates leases for business owners based on time in business, monthly budget and overall needs.
 At the end of the lease, borrowers could choose a buyout option that allows them to purchase the truck.
 Although CIT is a national bank, business owners can apply for financing online.

 Red flags to avoid